MatthewTully/simple-chat-server/README.md

 * Username (Max of 32 Bytes)
 * Username Colour (List of valid values will be displayed)

 The user config can be manually triggered on startup from the CLI with the flag `-user-config`.
-Alternatively, it can be configured within the application using the user command `\user-config`

 To connect to a server, type `\connect { server connection string }`, where `{ server connection string }` is the address of the server you want to connect to.